West Coast Trail: Description

 The trail is still extremely rugged and requires a high level of fitness, knowledge, and skill to complete, although in the last 10 to 15 years it has been upgraded to facilitate easier hiking and safety for those with less experience.
 This has changed the nature and challenge of the trail somewhat but has made it easier for hikers to explore the coast.
 It has been recommended that hikers travel in groups as a measure of safety, but some also hike the trail solo.
 To cross the larger rivers and streams hikers must ride cable car suspensions, while smaller or slower waterways are bridged only by fallen logs or may even require wading.
 There are two waterways that require a boat to cross: the Gordon River, at the southern trailhead, and the Nitinat Narrows, near the midpoint of the trail.
 A ferry service is operated by the local First Nation.
 The trail includes some three dozen ladder structures, some of them 30 ft high, that hikers must ascend or descend.
 Hikers usually take an average of 7 days to complete the trip, allowing visitors to stop at some point for a day, although it has been run in a single day.
 Approximately 6000 backpackers complete the trail every year, with 1–2% requiring emergency evacuation due to injury, illness, or hypothermia.

-There are two locations on the trail where food can be bought: 1) the ferry operator, Doug, at Nitinat Narrows at km 32 (mile 20) has fresh seafood, a choice between salmon and crabs, baked potatoes and corn; 2) Chez Monique's on the beach, just south of the Carmanah Lighthouse, sells a variety of burgers (beef, salmon, cod, halibut and egg+veggie).
+There are two locations on the trail where food can be bought: 1) the ferry operator, Carl Edgar Jr, at Nitinat Narrows at km 32 (mile 20) has fresh seafood, a choice between salmon and crabs, baked potatoes and corn; 2) Nytom (Formerly Chez Monique's - see "Chez Moniques History" below) on the beach, just south of the Carmanah Lighthouse, sells mostly burgers.
 Both locations also sell soft drinks.
 Other than these two locations, hikers must be entirely self-sufficient and prepared for the back country conditions of the trail.
 Hiking the West Coast Trail is a major attraction for adventure seekers coming to British Columbia to experience the Pacific Northwest's scenery, wildlife, culture, and weather.
 The West Coast Trail remains one of the most famous trails in Canada.
-(UPDATE: Chez Monique's has been closed for several years as of June 2021.
-Additional edits to follow.)

 Transportation services are available at both ends of the trail via Trail Bus or float plane.
 Hikers who do not wish to complete the trail can also take a water taxi at Nitinat Narrows to the other end of Nitinat Lake, but this is a time-consuming process as the taxi will normally only transport hikers who wish to leave the trail after 5:00 pm as it is used before then to allow hikers to cross from north to south or the reverse and land travel is slow and tedious.